Yvonne Wavinya

-Yvonne Wavinga (born 1996) is a Kenyan volleyball player who plays for Kenya Prisons.
+Yvonne Wavinya (born 1996) is a Kenyan volleyball player who plays for Kenya Prisons.
 She has played for Kenya's U23's and helped qualify Kenya women's national volleyball team for the beach volleyball tournament at the postponed 2020 Summer Olympics in Tokyo, having never participated previously.

 Life

 Wavinya was born in 1996 in Makueni.

 She was in Kenya's national under 23 team in 2017 where she helped them win despite having an injured finger.